 Is the U.S. Military Socialist?
 Reflections on the Social vs. Individual

 I’ve been in the Army for over two decades and have seen a lot of strange things.
 Yet one thing continues to perplex me.
-How can America's most robust social welfare safety net be so full of self-identified conservatives and libertarians?
-Accurate statistics are difficult to find on the political leanings of service members, but the conventional wisdom holds that they skew to the right politically.
+How can America's most robust welfare safety net be so full of self-identified conservatives and libertarians?

-In terms of respected American institutions, none rank higher, especially among conservatives, than the U.S. military.
-And in terms of benefits offered and entitlements received, nothing even comes close, neither in the private nor public sectors.
+This last complaint sounds the most ironic to me.
+In terms of respected American institutions, few rank higher than the U.S. Armed Forces.
+And in terms of benefits offered and entitlements received, nothing comes close, neither in the private nor public sectors.

 So is the U.S. military socialist?

-It is by far the most progressive and left-leaning institution in America.
+In a strict sense, no, but it is by far the most progressive and left-leaning institution in America.
 Why does it work so well for all demographics and political backgrounds, including those who claim to hate socialism?
-I'm going to argue that the U.S. military is an example of what I call a socialist meritocracy.
-It provides the benefits of a comprehensive social welfare system combined with ample opportunities for individuals to excel and achieve.
+I want to argue the U.S. military is an example of what I call a socialist meritocracy.
+It provides the benefits of a comprehensive welfare system and ample opportunities for individuals to excel and achieve through their efforts.

 Sound like a contradiction?